Insect-inspired Visual Point-goal Navigation: Methods

-All these models requires extensive training before testing.
-In particular, with billions of training frames, \cite{wijmans2019dd, partsey2022mapping} demonstrate two SOTA models of end-to-end RL and VO+RL, respectively, achieving near-perfect performance (\(\text{SPL}\approx 1\)) with RGBD inputs.
-Both models rely on the DDPPO algorithm, developed by \cite{wijmans2019dd}, for large-scale, parallel training, and \cite{ramakrishnan2021habitat} sharpened the performance of the same DDPPO-based model to perfection (\(\text{SPL}=1\)).
+The seven models we use for comparison can be classified into three types (Table \ref{tab:model-types}), based on their different assumptions of the spatial prior: \begin{itemize} \item \textit{End-to-end RL} assumes no spatial prior.
+An agent should learn to select actions based directly on sensory inputs. \item \textit{Visual Odometry and RL (VO+RL)} asserts the efficacy of odometry.
+An agent should learn how to locate and orient itself with respect to an external reference frame (VO) and how to select actions based on its position and orientation (RL). \item \textit{SLAM} relies on maps (or mapping).
+An agent should learn about its surroundings and then plan and perform its locomotion accordingly. \end{itemize}

-Note it was beyond the scope of our work to reproduce the SOTA results, and thus we copied the results directly from the cited works.
-We considered the best RGB models from each work, unless only the performance of the RGBD models is reported.
-According to all the works reporting both models, an RGBD model always outperforms the corresponding RGB model.
+All these models required extensive training before testing.
+In particular, with billions of training frames, \citet{wijmans2019dd, ramakrishnan2021habitat, partsey2022mapping} trained their state-of-the-art models of end-to-end RL and VO+RL, achieving near-perfect or even perfect performance with RGBD inputs.
+Note, for comparison, we take the results of the best RGB agent trained in Gibson scenes from each work (not their best agents), except for V2 and S2 as only the RGBD performance is reported.